Skip to main content

 Written Work Requirements

 Oxford’s current course page states that no written work is required for Modern Languages and Linguistics.
-This is a verified change from the registry starting point, which listed written work as true with undefined details.
+This is a verified change starting point, which listed written work as true with undefined details.

 Section 11